Home » Recognising the Early Signs of Alzheimer’s Disease

 What is Alzheimer’s disease?

-Alzheimer’s disease is a condition that affects the brain and causes a memory decline, as well as thinking, reasoning, and organizational skills, making it the most common cause of dementia in those over the age of 65.
+Alzheimer’s disease is a condition that affects the brain and causes a memory decline, as well as thinking, reasoning, and organisational skills, making it the most common cause of dementia in those over the age of 65.

-Recognizing the early signs
+Recognising the early signs

 Early detection can greatly improve your quality of life, so what are the early signs of Alzheimer’s disease to look out for?